Frequently Asked Questions: Training Program

 How are the projects chosen?
 Are they all voluntary?

 The Residency Program does require the Resident to complete two P&T committee projects (local and regional), two MUE/DUEs, two short term clinical projects, and at least one project on each rotation (chosen by the rotation preceptor) in order to gain valuable and useful clinical practice management skills.
 All other projects are voluntary.
 In addition, Residents do get to choose their own ASHP-required longitudinal major Resident Project.
 This Resident Project is selected very early in the residency year to allow adequate time for multiple committee approval and data collection and mining.

 How truly flexible is the Program?

-There are nine (9) core rotations that must be completed but when they are completed is discussed with the Resident at the beginning and adjusted throughout the year.
-Some of the rotations may be increased or decreased in length and also changed to different times during the year to provide the Resident more flexibility in meeting personal goals/objectives for the Residency year and for future career goals (i.e. PGY2).
+There are nine (9) core rotations that must be completed but the order of when they are completed is discussed with the Resident at the beginning and determined based on interests and goals of the Resident.
 In addition, the Resident has four (4) weeks of elective time for the Residency year to enhance further training and interests.
 Swedish also has many new opportunities for the Resident to receive unique learning experiences.
-For a complete list of core rotations, please see "Rotations"
+For a complete list of core rotations, please see "Rotations".

 What types of elective rotations are available?

 Residents have four (4) elective weeks during the year and if chosen, rotations may be at a pre-approved off-site location.
 The Resident is responsible for arranging a new outside experiences if one is desired.
 Please see “Rotations” for a list of current electives.

 What is the teaching certificate?
 If I elect to participate, does it take place of an elective rotation?
 How is it paid for?